 paper application, kiosk job application, or an electronic (online) job application; and

-résumé, as appropriate.
+résumé(s), (when requested on the referral form).

 When necessary, the job placement specialist may complete tasks for a customer to meet the customer's individual needs.

-The job placement specialist completes and submits the VR1841, Non-bundled Job Placement Services Employment Data Sheet, Application, and Résumé Training Report documenting the assistance, training, or support provided by the job placement specialist in clear, descriptive terms.
+The job placement specialist completes and submits the VR1841, Non-bundled Job Placement Services Employment Data Sheet, Application, and Résumé Training Report, documenting the assistance, training, or support provided by the job placement specialist in clear, descriptive terms.

-The Basic Employment Services provider must maintain attendance records and documentation of completed lessons to ensure that the provider is teaching the required core curricula, and make the documentation available for review by VR staff members upon request.
+The Basic Employment Services provider must maintain attendance records and documentation of completed lesson plans and customer completed activities to ensure the job placement specialist is teaching the required core curricula, and shall make the documentation available for review by VR staff members upon request.

 17.3.2.3 Outcomes Required for Payment

-The job placement specialist documents, in descriptive terms, all the information required by the service description on the VR1841, Non-bundled Job Placement Services Employment Data Sheet, Application, and Résumé Training Report demonstrating evidence that:
+The job placement specialist documents, in descriptive terms, all the information required by the service description on the VR1841, Non-bundled Job Placement Services Data Sheet, Application, and Résumé Training Report, demonstrating evidence that:

 all required training topics were covered;

-the training was provided without exceeding the ratio of one staff member to no more than six customers;
+the training was provided without exceeding the ratio of one staff member to six customers;

 all accommodations, compensatory techniques, and special needs were provided, as necessary, for the customer to successfully learn the skills;